Mammootty: 1991–1994

-1995-1999
+1995–1999

 In 1995, the combination of the writer Sreenivasan and director Kamal created the character Nandakumar Varma, who is a college professor in the romantic drama Mazhayethum Munpe.
-He acted as an aggressive yet honorable District Collector Thevalliparambil Joseph Alex IAS in his following release, a Political thriller film The King.
+He acted as an aggressive yet honourable District Collector Thevalliparambil Joseph Alex IAS in his following release, a Political thriller film The King.
 It became the highest-grossing Malayalam film at that time.
 In the same year, he starred in the Tamil political thriller Makkal Aatchi, directed by R. K. Selvamani and produced by Thirupur A. Selvaraj under Aarthi International.
 The film's music was composed by Ilaiyaraaja.
 The film was also dubbed in Malayalam as Ente Naadu.
 The movie was clashed with Rajinikanth starrer Muthu at the same time and Mammootty took the lead over Rajinikanth in Tamil Nadu.
 Mammootty's first Malayalam release of 1996 was Azhakiya Ravanan, a Romantic Drama directed by Kamal and written by Sreenivasan.
 The next film he acted in was Hitler written and directed by Siddique.
-The film was remade in Telugu under the same name in 1997, in Hindi as Krodh (2000), in Tamil as Military (2003), in Kannada as Varsha (2005) in Bengali as Dadar Adesh (2005).
+The film was remade in several languages.
 The film was a commercial success at the box office and was the highest grossing Malayalam movie, breaking his own movie record The King at that time.
 The movie has run over 300 days in theatres.
 He also did a direct Telugu movie in the same year Surya Putrulu, directed by C. Umamaheswara Rao.
 The film was a moderate success at the box office.

 In 1997 Mammootty won the Best Actor Award in Filmfare Awards for the performance in the movie Bhoothakkannadi, directed by Lohithadas.
 It is considered as one of the finest performance in the actor career.
 In an interview, Mammootty revealed that he want to direct the movie with Rajinikanth in lead.
 In the same year Mammootty done two Tamil films Pudhayal, directed by Selva and Arasiyal, directed by R. K. Selvamani.
 In 1998, Mammootty played the role of an IPS officer in the investigation thriller film The Truth, written by S. N. Swamy and directed by Shaji Kailas.
 He played the lead role in Oru Maravathoor Kanavu, which was the directorial debut of Lal Jose in 1998.
 In the same year, he starred in Harikrishnans, co-starring Mohanlal and Juhi Chawla.
-The movie has two climaxes, and Shah Rukh Khan was supposed to do a pivotal role, but didn't happen due to unknown reasons. in the same year, Mammootty done a guest appearance in the Bollywood movie Swami Vivekananda, directed by G. V. Iyer.
+The movie has two climaxes, and Shah Rukh Khan was supposed to do a pivotal role, but didn't happen for unknown reasons. in the same year, Mammootty done a guest appearance in the Bollywood movie Swami Vivekananda, directed by G. V. Iyer.